marmal88/teaching-aid/Readme.md

 ```

 ## Authors
-The original code (JupyterNotebook) was worked on by Peiyu, Hanwen, YangHang and Daniel Low
+The original code (Jupyter Notebook) was worked on by Peiyu, Hanwen, YangHang and Daniel Low
 Refactoring work was done by Daniel Low